mitchjindra413/FullStack-Project/README.md

     end
 end
 ```
 jBuilder is the tool I used to construct JSON responses on the backend that could be sent and stored within my frontend state.
-Although jBuilder is slower than some other JSON constructor gems, it was choosen due to its ease of maintenance, and as a solid introduction to JSON constructors.
+Although jBuilder is slower than some other JSON constructor gems, it was chosen for its ease of maintenance and as a solid introduction to JSON constructors.
 ### Redux Action
 ```
 export const fetchListings = (filters) => async dispatch => {